How many points converge to a heteroclinic network in an aperiodic way?: Examples

 This allows us to estimate the number of transitions along each cycle in a given time~$T$.
 Ignoring the constants, we have

 which we can solve for $n=n(m)$ or for $m=m(n)$ to find a relation between the numbers of turns around each cycle.
 We obtain

 which implies that the relation we were looking for is (asymptotically) linear.
-Despite the simplifications this can be seen as an indication that in the setting of homoclinic cycles with exponential stability one should not be surprised to encounter preperiodic rather than aperiodic sequences for typical trajectories.
+Despite the simplifications, this indicates that sequences close to the homoclinic loops are predominantly preperiodic rather than aperiodic.

+This suggests that---in the context of a system with two homoclinic loops---hyperbolicity of the equilibrium can be an obstruction to the emergence of f.a.s.\ aperiodic sequences.
+At the same time, it suggests that f.a.s.\ aperiodic sequences may appear as a bifurcating case when the equilibrium is nonhyperbolic.
+We discuss this further below.